sukatu/dennislawsvd/RENDER_DEPLOYMENT.md

 ```

 ### 4. Database Setup
-- In Render dashboard, create a PostgreSQL database
+- In Render dashboard, create a MySQL database
-- Copy the DATABASE_URL to your backend environment variables
+- Copy the DATABASE_URL to your backend environment variables as `DATABASE_URL_ENV`
+- Make sure the URL starts with `mysql+pymysql://` instead of `mysql://`

 ## Frontend Deployment